-Some of them help manage stress by planning, getting support or even by asking for help editing their papers with online services.
+Some of them help manage stress by planning, getting support, utilizing vitamins, or even by asking for help editing their papers with online services.

 However, if you’re still stuck on what to eat, here are a few ideas and guidelines to consider.

 To reduce the stress in college you should not only google “who can edit my paper for me” but also try to find some decent breakfast recipes to start your day properly.